cosmoproject/cosmo-dsp/CosmoSetting/README.md

 This configuration script allows to map Controllers (Knobs/Pots) directly to effect parameters, without manually editing a Csound file.
 From the CosmoSetting.json the controller mappings are used to generate a .csd, based on the used UDOs in this cosmo-dsp repository.

+## Install

+    pip install -r CosmoGraph/requirements.txt

+    ('pip' - is the package manager for python, you can install it via apt-get or homebrew )

 ## Run

     ./run.sh